dannycvera/apartment-fix-p4/README.md

 ## Post-MVP

 - Impliment React Spring for transition effects of the images.
+- Full screen image viewing
+- Image upload directly from cellphones
-- add Buildings, apartments tables
+- Add Buildings, apartments tables
-- impliment user type/permissions table
+- Impliment user type/permissions table
-- add a landlord screen of issues for each building
+- Add a landlord screen of issues for each building

 ***